2 min read

 But did you know that 80% of the benefits that people say they glean from personal training relate to the motivation they get from their trainer rather than their scientific expertise?

 It’s time to encourage your employees to put their wallet away, because the ideal personal trainer may well be sat in the same office as them right now!
 Despite the plethora of different training methodologies that are available to us today, four out of five people say they exercise because they want to lose weight and/or look nicer.
 So that means that if you can find at least one person in your office who does regular exercise (31% of the population currently do according to the World Health Organisation) then there's a pretty good chance of being able to find a workout buddy who’s got similar health and fitness goals.
-Guiding your employees toward a unified employee wellbeing strategy can help further develop your employee wellness programmes to customise for their needs.
+Guiding your employees toward a unified employee wellbeing strategy can help further develop your employee wellness programs to customize for their needs.

 By motivating your coworkers to train together, you’re building bonds and connections outside of the confines of the office.
 The trust you establish when exercising together (particularly when you’re spotting and motivating each other through the tough times) carries over wonderfully to the office environment: you’ll often find difficult projects you’re working on together will run more smoothly in future.